Pseudoexpertise/Math-Odyssey-II/README.md

 ## How to participate?

 Any student that has not completed school yet can participate.
-Far that you need to make a valid submission as described [here](./standards/rules.md#-correct-submission).
+Far that you need to make a valid submission as described [here](./standards/rules.md#Correct%20Submission).

-Upon that, there are also other interesting things.
+Upon that, there are also other interesting this.